mobilejazz/harmony-reference/docs/other/tips/angular.md

 ---
-title: Angular
+title: Tips and Tricks for Angular
+sidebar_label: Angular
 ---

-## Tips and Tricks for Angular
+## Add cache busting to i18n files

-### Build with 0 downtime on Angular
+## Build with zero downtime on Angular

-The recommended way to have 0 downtime it's using dockerized builds with a docker registry service.
+The recommended way to have zero downtime it's using dockerized builds with a docker registry service.
 In case that this isn't possible in your project, here you have a quick fix.

 Create this folders on `/dist`: